-People already are announcing their intention to run for state, district and county offices in 2019.
+People are announcing their intention to run for state, district and county offices in 2019.
 March 1 is the qualifying deadline.

 The following is a list Mississippi Today has compiled and will continue to update of people who have announced for statewide office or are rumored to be running.

 Lt.
 Gov. Tate Reeves, a Republican, officially qualified to run for governor and will be considered the prohibitive favorite in the Republican primary.

 Attorney General Jim Hood, a the only Democrat to hold a statewide office in Mississippi, announced in his hometown of Houston in October that he is running for governor.

-Velesha Williams of Madison says she plans to run in the Democratic primary.
+Velesha Williams of Madison says she will run in the Democratic primary.
 She is the former director of the Metro Jackson Community Prevention Coalition.

 State Rep. Robert Foster, R-Hernando, a freshman, announced in December he is running for governor.
 Foster, a Christmas tree farmer, was a surprise entry in the gubernatorial contest.